martin-ger/lwip_nat_arduino/README.md

 Whenever you want to use this library, select *LwIP Variant: "v1.4 Compile from source* in the "Tools" menu of the Arduino shell.

 ## Usage
-The new functions are exported in the "lwip/lwip_napt.h" header:
+The new NAT functions are exported in the "lwip/lwip_napt.h" header:

 ```
 /**